Showing posts with label Cora Lynn. Show all posts

 William Rigby's death notice

 Scanlon, Joseph Bernard (SN 3452) Joseph enlisted on May 9, 1916.
 He was 21 years old and a labourer.
 He Returned to Australia on July 5, 1919.
-Joseph also served in the Second World War from June 1940 to May 1944, in the World War Two Nominal roll it says that he was born July 2, 1900, which only makes him 16 when he enlisted in the Great War, however the Index to the Victorian Births, Deaths and Marriages have him listed as being born 1895, so it seems he knocked 5 years off his age in 1940!
+Joseph also served in the Second World War from June 1940 to May 1944.
+The World War Two Nominal roll states that he was born July 2, 1900, which only makes him 16 when he enlisted in the Great War, however the Index to the Victorian Births, Deaths and Marriages have him listed as being born 1895, so it seems he knocked 5 years off his age in 1940!

 Scanlon, Thomas (SN 505) Thomas was 21 when he enlisted on January 12, 1915.
 He was a farmer.
 Thomas was awarded the Military Medal.
 He Returned to Australia on April 5, 1919.
 They are also listed in some official records with the surname Scanlan.
 They were the sons of William and Ellen Scanlon of Cora Lynn, one newspaper report in a local paper says they were from Scanlon's Drain, Cora Lynn.